5 Ways Wedding Debt Can Ruin Your Marriage

 It’s finally time.
 You’re engaged to the love of your life, and wedding planning has begun.
 And of course you want to make all of your wildest dreams come true on your big day, who wouldn’t?
 So, you plan the wedding of your dreams and make it an unforgettable night for all—only to find that once the glitz and the glam has worn off and the high from the day subsides, you’re left with a pile of wedding debt.

-Make no mistake: Wedding debt isn’t for the select few.
-And with an average cost of $30,433, it’s unsurprising that 56% of newlyweds reported going into debt for their nuptials.
+Make no mistake: Wedding debt isn’t for a select few.
+With the average wedding cost being $30,433, it’s unsurprising that a reported 56 percent of newlyweds went into debt for their nuptials.

 The truth is, things add up quickly, but the last thing you want is to start your new life together with your finances in the red.
 That’ll only create unnecessary stress in this chapter of your lives together.
-Ahead, the ways wedding debt can ruin your marriage, the questions you need to ask yourself and your partner while planning, and how to avoid wedding debt without sacrificing the wedding of your dreams.
+In the spirit of looking out for you and your betrothed, I set out to learn all there is to know about wedding debt, including how it can ruin your marriage, the crucial questions to ask yourself and your partner while planning, and how to avoid wedding debt without sacrificing the wedding of your dreams.
+Keep scrolling to learn more.

 5 things that can happen from wedding debt